-Before arriving in Seattle, notions of the Pacific Northwest as rainy and gray prevailed, the perfect setting for the evolution of Grunge in the nineties.
-Contrary to these expectations, I was met with a week of perpetual sunshine and an array of all things literary that rival Seattle’s reputation as a hotbed for music.
-Specialty bookstores including Ada’s Technical Books, a science bookstore, Open Books, one of four poetry-only stores in the US, and Book Larder, a community cookbook store, form a surprising complement to the chain-oriented big-business of tech giants Google and Amazon.
+Before arriving in Seattle, I imagined the Pacific Northwest as perennially rainy and gray, the perfect setting for the evolution of Grunge in the nineties.
+In mid-May, however, I was met with a week of perpetual sunshine and an array of all things literary that rival Seattle’s reputation as a hotbed for music.
+Specialty bookstores like the science book store Ada’s Technical Books, Open Books, one of four poetry-only stores in the US, and the community cookbook store Book Larder form a surprising complement to the chain-oriented big business of tech giants Google and Amazon.

 Touring the book spiral